-4-1-40 Director, Fish and Wildlife Department
+40. Director, Fish and Wildlife Program

-- (a) The Business Council shall appoint or direct the appointment of a Director of the Fish and Wildlife Department who shall be responsible for: - (1) Managing Colville tribal hunting and fishing; - (2) Coordinating the management of tribal hunting and fishing with the tribal biological personnel and with other tribal, federal and state regulatory agencies; - (3) Adopting general hunting and fishing regulations subject to review and approval by the Natural Resources Committee and the Business Council, and in-season regulations as allowed under this Chapter; - (4) Wildlife restoration and enhancement efforts of the Tribes; - (5) Supervising and controlling all activities, and personnel of the Fish and Wildlife Department, enforcing all provisions of this Chapter, and any rules and regulations promulgated thereunder; except natural resources enforcement officers shall serve under the Chief of Natural Resources Enforcement. - (6) Hiring and firing pursuant to tribal policy all Fish and Wildlife Department Conservation officers, and other department personnel; - (7) Carrying out any other duties delegated under this Chapter or by the Business Council; - (8) Providing for the assembly and distribution of information to the public relating to wildlife and the activities of the Fish and Wildlife Department. - (b) The director may be removed from his position pursuant to the Tribal Plan of Operations.
+- (a) The Director of the Fish and Wildlife Program shall be responsible for: - (1) Managing Colville tribal hunting and fishing; - (2) Coordinating the management of tribal hunting and fishing with the tribal biological personnel and with other tribal, federal, and state regulatory agencies; - (3) Adopting general hunting and fishing regulations subject to review and approval by the Natural Resources Committee and the Colville Business Council, and in-season regulations as allowed under this Chapter; - (4) Wildlife restoration and enhancement efforts of the Tribes; - (5) Supervising all activities, and personnel of the Fish and Wildlife Program, enforcing all provisions of this Chapter in coordination with the Natural Resources Enforcement Program, and any rules and regulations promulgated thereunder; except natural resources enforcement officers shall serve under the Chief of Natural Resources Enforcement. - (6) Hiring and firing pursuant to tribal policy all Fish and Wildlife Program personnel; - (7) Carrying out any other duties delegated under this Chapter or by the Colville Business Council.
+Duties delegated by the Colville Business Council must be by Resolution; - (8) Providing for the assembly and distribution of information to the public relating to wildlife and the activities of the Fish and Wildlife Program pursuant to the media policies in effect for the Tribes. - (b) The director may be removed from his position pursuant to the Employee Policy Manual in effect at the time of removal.

-4-1-41 Natural Resources Committee: Members: Meetings
+41. Natural Resources Committee; Members; Meetings